stfc/PSyclone/doc/user_guide/getting_going.rst

 Windows environment
 ^^^^^^^^^^^^^^^^^^^

-PSyclone can also be installed in :ref:`Python Windows environment
+PSyclone can also be installed in `Python Windows environment
 <https://www.python.org/downloads/windows/>`_ using ``pip`` as described
 above.
 There are some differences in directory structure from Linux, for instance script directory is usually called ``Scripts`` instead of ``bin`` and modules ``Lib`` instead of ``lib``.

-Installation in an :ref:`Anaconda Python
+Installation in an `Anaconda Python
 <https://www.anaconda.com/products/individual>`_ environment on
 Windows also needs to be done using ``pip`` as ``conda install`` is currently not supported.